Farm ID: AUGU

 Marcus Showalter is a 10th generation farmer.
 His grandfather, Leroy, invited him to farm alongside him in 2018.
-Marcus knew farming is a family tradition he wants to continue.
+Farming is a family tradition Marcus wants to continue.

-Doors on the side of the chicken house are opened in the morning for chickens to come out to pasture for the day.
+Doors on the side of the chicken house are opened in the morning for chickens to come out for the day.

 Technology on the Farm

 Each farm has a computer that tracks how much water the chickens drink per day and the air quality indoors.

 Every chicken house maintains great air quality for chickens.
 There are large fans that keep the air moving indoors and maintain temperatures.